Dimitridherr/Dimitridherr.github.io/docs/Minesweeper/minesweeper.md

 baseurl: Minesweeper
 ---

-This is a minsweeper game created in Java for my Intermediate Java.
+This is a minesweeper game created in Java for my Intermediate Level Java Course.

 Download and run the file <a href="MinesweeperGame.jar" download>here</a>.

+The source code can be found <a href="https://github.com/Dimitridherr/Minesweeper" download>here</a>.